Notice of Excess Quantity (NOEQ) and Notice of Manufacture Import (NOMI) under the Canadian New Substances Notification Regulations (NSNR)

 Intertek can help guide your new chemicals and new polymers through the NOMI/NOEQ process, using our extensive regulatory and technical expertise.

-Under the Canadian New Substances Notification Regulations (NSNR) tiered notification system, a substance usually cannot be added to the Domestic Substances List until all four of the following criteria have been met:
+Under the Canadian New Substances Notification Regulations (NSNR) tiered notification system, a substance can be added to the Domestic Substances List (DSL) once all four of the following criteria have been met:

-Once a substance is added to the Domestic Substances List (DSL), no further notification by anyone importing or manufacturing the substance is required under the NSNR program, unless the DSL entry for that substance is specifically flagged with a Significant New Activity condition (SNAc), which is a requirement to submit a Significant New Activity notification (SNAn) containing certain prescribed information if an importer or manufacturer will be importing or manufacturing the substance for a purpose or use falling outside the prescribed boundaries for that particular substance.
+Once a substance is added to the DSL, no further notification by anyone manufacturing or importing the substance is required under the NSNR program, unless the DSL entry for that substance is specifically flagged with an “S”-flag indicating a Significant New Activity condition (SNAc), or a “P”-flag denoting a polymer’s reduced regulatory requirement status.

 Need help or have a question?